VKasaraba/Incora_CodingCamp2021/CurrencyManager/README.txt

 Or download the zip archive and unpack it.

 -- Running the tests --
-Open the directory containing unittets_ccy.py file in a terminal and run the command "python3 unittets_ccy.py" or run the file explicitly in your IDE.
+1. Open the directory containing unittets_ccy.py file in a terminal and run the command "python3 unittets_ccy.py" or run the file explicitly in your IDE.

+2. Open the directory containing unittets_currency_converter.py file in a terminal and run the command "python3 unittets_currency_converter.py" or run the file explicitly in your IDE.

 -- Project Structure and Classes Explanation --
 1. File ccy.py contains class Ccy, which represents a banknote, as it takes a numeric